Quigley Down Under

-Quigley Down Under is a 1990 Western genre film, directed by Simon Wincer and starring Tom Selleck, Alan Rickman, and Laura San Giacomo, and set in Australia.
+Quigley Down Under is a 1990 Western film, directed by Simon Wincer and starring Tom Selleck, Alan Rickman, and Laura San Giacomo, and set in Australia.
 Although it opened to generally poor reviews, it has since developed an enduring niche following.

 Plot

 Matthew Quigley is an American cowboy with a specially modified rifle with which he can shoot accurately at extraordinary distances.
 Seeing a newspaper advertisement that asks for a man with his special talent, he answers using just four words: "M. Quigley 900 yards", written on a copy of the advertisement that is punctured by six closely spaced bullet holes.

-When he arrives in Australia, he gets into a fight with employees of the man who hired him as they try to force "Crazy Cora" onto their wagon.
+When he takes a boat from San Francisco and arrives in Australia, he gets into a fight with stockmen, who are also employees for the grazier who hired him and as they try to force "Crazy Cora" onto their wagon.
 After he identifies himself, he is taken to the station of Elliot Marston, who informs Quigley his sharpshooting skills will be used to eradicate the increasingly elusive Aboriginal Australians.
 Quigley turns down the offer and throws Marston out of his own house.
-When the Aboriginal manservant knocks Quigley over the head, Marston's men beat Cora and him unconscious and dump them in the Outback with no water and little chance of survival.
-However, they are rescued by Aboriginal Australians.
+When the Aboriginal manservant, Kunkurra, knocks Quigley over the head, Marston's men beat Cora and him unconscious and dump them in a desert in the Outback with no water and little chance of survival.
+However, Quigley manages to reclaim his rifle, killing 2 of Marston's men, but he and Cora spend a few days trekking the Outback and they are rescued by Aboriginal Australians.

 Cora now reveals that she comes from Texas.
-When her home was attacked by Comanches, she hid in the root cellar and accidentally suffocated her child while trying to prevent him from crying.
+When her home was attacked by Comanches, she hid in the root cellar and accidentally asphyxiated her child while trying to prevent him from crying.
 Her husband had then put her alone on a ship to Australia.
 Now Cora consistently calls Quigley by her husband's name (Roy), much to his annoyance.

 When Marston's men attack the Aboriginal Australians who helped them, Quigley kills three.
 Escaping on a horse, they encounter more of the men driving Aboriginal Australians over a cliff.
-Quigley drives them off with his deadly shooting and Cora rescues an orphaned baby she finds among the dead.
-Leaving Cora and the infant in the desert with food and water, Quigley rides alone to a nearby town.
-There, he obtains new ammunition from a local German gunsmith, who hates Marston for his murdering ways.
+Quigley drives them off with his deadly shooting and Cora rescues an orphaned baby she finds among the dead below the cliff.
+Leaving Cora and the infant at a cave in the desert with food and water, Quigley rides alone to a nearby coastal town.
+There, he obtains new ammunition from a local German gunsmith, Grimmelman, who hates Marston for his murdering ways.
 Quigley learns also that he has become a legendary hero among the Aboriginal Australians.